 The rise of laptop producers has been the dominant face of this musical era.
 Midi sequencing is an extremely common musical practice.
 Being able to hit the midi or keyboard keys in different rhythms can help your music to stand out due to the human performative element and errors.

-Let’s look at a few ways you can start making music using the triangle instrument.
+Let’s look at a few ways you can start making music using this instrument.

 Use any metronome program, they are digitally acquired for free.
 Set any tempo on the metronome (50-100 bpm).